-Annexure to the Independent Auditor's Report referred to in paragraph "10(f)" under the heading "Report on other legal and regulatory requirements" of our report of even date on the Ind AS financial statements of CBD Tower Private Limited for year ended March 31, 2018
+Place: Mumbai Date: May 27, 2019 [Annexure to the Independent Auditor's Report referred to in paragraph "13(f)" under the heading "Report on other legal and regulatory requirements" of our report of even date on the financial statements of CBD Tower Private Limited for year ended March 31, 2019.]

-Report on the Internal Financial Controls Over Financial Reporting under Clause (i) of Sub-section 3 of Section 143 of the Companies Act, 2013 ("the Act")
+Report on the Internal Financial Controls with reference to Financial Statements under Clause (i) of Sub-section 3 of Section 143 of the Companies Act, 2013 ("the Act")

-We have audited the internal financial controls over financial reporting of CBD Tower Private Limited ("the Company") as of March 31, 2018 in conjunction with our audit of the Ind AS financial statements of the Company for the year ended on that date.
+We have audited the internal financial controls with reference to financial statements of CBD Tower Private Limited ("the Company") as of March 31, 2019 in conjunction with our audit of the financial statements of the Company for the year ended on that date.